Build Integration

 .git path

-Optional - Path to a directory containing the .git directory.
-If not specific, the .git directory is assumed to be in the current directory or in one of the parent directories.
+(Optional) Path to a directory containing the .git directory.
+If not specified, the .git directory is assumed to be in the current directory or in one of the parent directories.

 Command options: